lasp/basilisk/docs/source/Support/bskReleaseNotes.rst

 - Added :ref:`scenarioLambertSolver` scenario to illustrate the Lambert solver module package
 - Created :ref:`flybyPoint` to provide hill point reference during a flyby, and a related :ref:`scenarioFlybyPoint`.
 - Added custom planet name to :ref:`eclipse` in case the user wants to use a body not contained within the module.
+- Removed all instances of using ``unitTestSupport.np2EigenVectorXd()``, as this function is now unneeded.

 Version 2.1.7 (March 24, 2023)
 ------------------------------